-My daughter Peyton, friend Vada, and I came to Tarpon Springs to eat some authentic Greek cuisine in the gorgeous seaside town made famous by the natural sponge market.
+My daughter, Peyton, friend Vada, and I visited to Tarpon Springs to eat some authentic Greek cuisine.
+Tarpon Springs is a gorgeous seaside town made famous by their thriving natural sponge market.
 I had read that Tarpon contains the largest percentage of Greek Americans in the U.S. so I had pretty high expectations.
-We were seated at a nice table where we could see everything going on in the restaurant.

-Our waiter was a most gregarious young man and he explained a bit of the menu to us.
-We ordered the spreads sampler as an appetizer and were later delivered a lovely plate featuring hummus, tzatziki, and feta spreads served with piping hot pita bread.
-The waiter also brought us fresh baked bread and butter.
+Our waiter also brought us fresh baked bread and butter.
 My thoughts were that the pita was the best I had ever had and the feta spread, out of this world!
-They were all yummy.
+They were all delectable.

-My very favorite Greek dish (boy it is hard to narrow down with this cuisine) is Moussaka, so I knew what I was going to order.
-It did not take much persuasion from my waiter to change my mind so I ended up ordering the huge combination platter that included Moussaka, along with Dolmades, Gyros, Pastitsio, and Tzatziki sauce.
+My very favorite Greek dish (boy it is hard to narrow down with this cuisine) is Moussaka, which was going to be my lunch entrée.
+It did not take much persuasion from our waiter to change my mind after his suggestion so I ended up ordering the huge Combination Platter Meal.
+The meal included a sampling of Moussaka, Dolmades, Gyros, Pastitsio, and Tzatziki sauce.
 Just in case that was not enough, the platter was paired with Greek style potatoes, peas, and rice pilaf.

 For those of you who are not familiar with Greek foods, here is a brief description of my platter: